Y-Calculus: A Language for Real Matrices Derived from the ZX-Calculus: Appendix

-\end{proposition} \begin{proof} By induction on the diagram:\\ $\bullet$ \textbf{Base Cases:} Showing the result for a green or red dot with only one wire is just a bit of computation.
+\begin{proof}[Proof of Proposition \ref{prop:zx2y-decomp}] \hlabel{prf:zx2y-decomp} By induction on the diagram:\\ $\bullet$ \textbf{Base Cases:} Showing the result for a green or red dot with only one wire is just a bit of computation.
 Then, using \zxso, the result can be extended to a green/red dot of any arity.
 The result is obvious for all other generators.\\ $\bullet$ \textbf{Sequential Composition:} Let two diagrams $D_1$, $D_2$, and four real matrices $A_1$, $B_1$, $A_2$, $B_2$ such that:

 We suppose that the result is true for $D_1$ and $D_2$:

 On the one hand:

 On the other hand: